olinml2024/olinml2024.github.io/assignments/assignment12/assignment12.markdown

 \end{align}
 $$

+Thinking of this intuitively, each token will emit the same query (a value of $1$) no matter if it is a consonant or a vowel.
+This is consistent with the fact that all tokens want to attend to the same type of token (the first token).
+The key will only be non-zero for tokens that are in the first position (since all others will have a value of $0$ for the final dimension).

-We leave it to you to validate that these matrices will do the job (sorry!).
+We leave it to you to further validate that these matrices will do the job (sorry!).

 {% endcapture %}
 {% include problem_part.html subpart=partb_prob solution=partb_sol label="B" %}